westmany/avestruz/README.md

-[Atenção] Até a data: Sat May 28 23:55:46 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Sun May 29 01:24:31 UTC 2022, nenhum avestruz dominou o mundo!